Working With Fungi

 Some practitioners may choose to include certain native fungi which have “weed-like” attributes, enabling them to thrive in soil recently held under crops or grazing, as a stage in restoration.
 Knowing problem species is critically important as low diversity communities are more vulnerable.
 It would be best to choose a selection of fungi representing different ecological types – decomposer (recycling), mycorrhizal, endophytes etc.

 Choose local fungi, as these are suited to local conditions and best match indigenous vegetation.
 Variations in topographical, geological, soil and vegetation conditions within remnant patches of woodland greatly influence the types and diversity of fungi.
-For example, sites with thickets of sheoaks and wattles in heavier soils tend to have different suites of fungi to those found in sandier soil types with eucalypt-dominated vegetation nearby.
+For example, sites with thickets of sheoaks and wattles in heavier soils tend to have different suites of fungi to those found in sandier soil types with heath-dominated vegetation nearby.

 More informed choices of fungi will be made when one is armed with an ability to recognize different types of fungi, their roles in the environment and how they propagate.